arrow-left

 When this screen is opened, a list of projects is displayed.
 Select the project you wish to write, and the build - write will be performed.
 After writing is complete, press Enter or [ B ] button to reset the TWELITE radio module and go to the Interactive settings mode screen (or Terminal screen, configuration required).

-If the configuration is set to use VSCode (open a folder with application rewrite>code), do not build, but open the under build/.
+If the configuration is set to use VSCode (open a folder with application rewrite>code), do not build, but open the Build to write BIN file screen under build/.

 Folder